Moment kernels: a simple and scalable approach for equivariance to rotations and reflections in deep convolutional networks: Introduction

 \section{Introduction}

 While several technologies have worked together to bring about the success of deep learning in computer vision, one major early advancement was the convolutional neural network (CNN)\citep{lecun1989handwritten}.
 Unlike multi-layer perceptrons, CNNs leverage the principle of translation equivariance: translating the input image results in an equivalent translation of the output.
 Today, CNNs have been adopted for nearly all applications in computer vision.
-Despite this success, methods exploiting other types of symmetries have seen limited adoption.
-In biomedical imaging there is often no meaningful distinctions between up, down, front and back.
-In analyzing such data, exploiting rotation and reflection symmetry may lead to improved performance.
-In medicine, where trust in machine learning is essential, providing mathematical guarantees, rather than mere probabilities, that different views of the same image produce a consistent diagnosis is critical.
+Despite the success of translation equivariance, rotation- and reflection-equivariant methods remain uncommon in biomedical image-analysis pipelines, especially in 3D.
+In many such settings, image orientation is arbitrary, so different views of the same sample should produce consistent predictions.
+Equivariant models provide this consistency by construction, which is particularly valuable in medical applications where reliability and trust are essential.